 'Rock On' Actor Purab Kohli Blessed With Baby Boy, Reveals His Name With This Adorable Post!

 Purab Kohli is on cloud nine!
 The actor and his wife Lucy Paton have been blessed with a baby boy.
-The 'Rock On' actor too make the announcement.
+The 'Rock On' actor made the announcement.
 Giving us a cute glimpse of his little one, Purab captioned the click as, " Balls of hair fuzzing up together.
 Hello #OsianNur #MySon 26/01/2019."

 Check out the picture here-